Roger Joseph Boscovich: Middle years

 In Vienna in 1758, he published the first edition of his famous work, Philosophiæ naturalis theoria redacta ad unicam legem virium in natura existentium (Theory of Natural philosophy derived to the single Law of forces which exist in Nature), containing his atomic theory and his theory of forces.

 A second edition was published in 1763 in Venice and a third again in Vienna in 1764.
-In 1922 it was published in London, and in 1966 in the United States.
-Another edition was published in Zagreb in 1974.Another occasion to exercise his diplomatic ability soon arose.
+In 1922, it was published in London, and in 1966, in the United States.
+Another edition was published in Zagreb in 1974.

+Another occasion to exercise his diplomatic ability soon arose.
 The British government suspected that warships had been fitted out in Dubrovnik for the service of France, and that therefore the neutrality of the republic had been violated.
 Bošković was selected to undertake an ambassadorship to London in 1760, to convince the British that nothing of the sort had occurred and provide proof of Ragusa's neutrality.
 This mission proved to be a complete success – a credit to him and a delight to his countrymen.
-During his stay in England he was elected as a fellow of the Royal Society.
+During his stay in England, he was elected as a fellow of the Royal Society.

 In 1761, astronomers were preparing to observe the transit of Venus across the Sun.
 Under the influence of the Royal Society, Bošković decided to travel to Constantinople.
 He arrived late and then travelled to Poland via Bulgaria and Moldavia then proceeding to Saint Petersburg where he was elected as a member of Russian Academy of Sciences.
 Ill health compelled him soon to return to Italy.

 Bošković visited Laibach, the capital of Carniola (now Ljubljana, Slovenia), at least in 1757, 1758, and 1763, and made contact with the Jesuits and the Franciscan friars in the town.
 The Jesuits incorporated his teachings into their lectures at the Laibach Jesuit College.
 His physics became the foundation of physical lectures as well in other parts of the Habsburg monarchy, and influenced the thought of, among others, Gabriel Gruber and Jurij Vega, prominent physicists of the period.
 Both Vega and the Rationalist philosopher Franz Samuel Karpe educated their students in Vienna about the ideas of Bošković and in the spirit of his thought.

 Late years

-In 1764 he was called to serve as the chair of mathematics at the University of Pavia, and for six years he held this post with the directorship of the observatory of Brera in Milan, That is where Charles Burney met him; since Burney's Italian was not very good at that time, Boscovich obliged him speaking French.
+In 1764, he was called to serve as the chair of mathematics at the University of Pavia, and for six years he held this post with the directorship of the observatory of Brera in Milan, That is where Charles Burney met him; since Burney's Italian was not very good at that time, Boscovich obliged him speaking French.

 He was invited by the Royal Society of London to undertake an expedition to California to observe the transit of Venus in 1769 again, but this was prevented by the recent decree of the Spanish government expelling Jesuits from its dominions.
 Bošković had many enemies and he was driven to frequent changes of residence.
-About 1777 he returned to Milan, where continued to teach and direct and the Brera observatory.
+About 1777, he returned to Milan, where he continued to teach and direct the Brera observatory.